 A significant modification was made to the results editing.
-A user could modify segmentation and classification results which allowallows for checking the results and adding some specific classes if they were not used in the model.
+A user could modify segmentation and classification results which allows for checking the results and adding some specific classes if they were not used in the model.

 Figure 55.
-A mix of python and additional frameworks implementation-based on microservices architecture.
+A mix of python and additional frameworks implementation based on microservices architecture.
 Core classification step.

 A geologist spent only 40 minutes on depth referencing and description with editing from his working place instead of 5 hours in the core storage just for a core description as usual.
 The developed system increases the geologist performance by a factor of 7 which was proved by tests in production (E. Baraboshkin et al., 2022; Baraboshkin et al., 2021a, 2021b; E. E. Baraboshkin et al., 2022b).
-A geologist spent only 40 minutes on depth referencing and description with editing instead of 5 hoursSeveral more experts from both the mining and oil industries are currently using the system.
+Several more experts from both the mining and oil industries are currently using the system.
 From time to time - the algorithms for classification and segmentation are being updated and improved quality.